-This is the prime space should definitely take advantage of!
+This is the prime space you should definitely take advantage of!
 Using niche keywords all over your profile gives Pinterest an overview of what you’re about and helps get your account pulled up when someone searched for those keywords.

 In the past, Pinterest allowed more characters in business names which is why you see a lot of accounts with profile names like in the screenshot below.
 Profile names were used to list niches and therefore increase the chances of being found.

 As of writing this in January 2019, Pinterest has tightened up the rules and no longer allows business names longer than 30 characters.
 This means two things.

 First of all, Pinterest clearly wants us to use the business name only for its intended purpose.
 Secondly, if you currently have a business name longer than 30 characters, the only way you’ll be able to keep it, for now at least, is to not update your profile.
 You won’t be able to save any changes until your business name is within the character limit.